 Last Updated: Monday 3rd September 2018, 13:22 pm

-The National Lottery have announced exciting new changes to Lotto and EuroMillions, as well as the introduction of a brand new annuity game.
+The National Lottery have announced exciting new changes to Lotto and EuroMillions, as well as the introduction of a brand new annuity game called Set For Life.
 The Lotto updates are set to be introduced later this year, with tickets expected to go on sale on Sunday 18th November ahead of the first draw with the new alterations on Wednesday 21st November.
 Find out more about the changes below, and what you can look forward to as a dedicated Lotto player.